-Baccalaureate Degrees and Associate of Arts and Associate of Science Degrees course must be in literature.)
+Baccalaureate Degrees and Associate of Arts and Associate of Science Degrees

-Communication 9 hours
+9 hours

-Humanities and/or Fine Arts 9 hours (At least one
+9 hours (At least one

+course must be in literature.)

-Social/Behavioral Sciences 6 hours
+6 hours

-History 6 hours
+6 hours

-Natural Sciences 8 hours
+8 hours

-Mathematics 3 hours
+3 hours

-Total 41 hours
+41 hours

 Foreign language courses are an additional requirement for the Associate of Arts (A.A.) and Bachelors of Arts (B.A.) degrees.
 The B.A. degree requires proficiency in a foreign language equivalent to completion of two years of college-level work.
 The A.A. degree requires proficiency in a foreign language equivalent to completion of one year of college-level work.